tsgates/arch-wiki-markdown/wiki/Solid_State_Drives.md

     /dev/sda1  /       ext4   defaults,noatime,discard   0  1
     /dev/sda2  /home   ext4   defaults,noatime,discard   0  2

-Note:It does not work with ext3; using the discard flag for an ext3 root partition will result in it being mounted read-only.
+Note:Using the discard flag for an ext3 root partition will result in it being mounted read-only.

 Warning:Users need to be certain that kernel version 2.6.33 or above is being used AND that their SSD supports TRIM before attempting to mount a